Of course, here in the United States, we have 94 million not working, and they are all eating.

 In his weekly Angelus message on Wednesday, Pope Francis praised the value of hard work and a willingness to do one's part for the common good rather than freeloading off society.

-Now, quite understandably the left is gonna have problems with this, given that the cited sources of the Bible.
+Now, quite understandably, the left is going to have problems with this, given that these cited sources of the Bible, because that's for religious fanatics and pro-lifers and southerners.

-And therefore it's you know, it's kookery, it's quackery.
+And therefore, it's, you know, it's kookery, it's quackery.

-To call somebody a worker, Pope Francis said means that he is a member of the community who does his part and doesn't live off of others.
+To call somebody a worker, Pope Francis said, means that he is a member of the community who does his part and doesn't live off of others.

-This lesson has been taught so many times in the course of human history.
+This lesson has been taught so many times in the course of human history, it's amazing that it never is learned.

-Uh if it were learned, the Democrat Party wouldn't be nearly the success that it is.
+If it were learned, the Democrat Party wouldn't be nearly the success that it is.

-But even though it's understood, even though philosophically, people, oh yeah, yeah, everybody should work.
+But even though it's understood, even though philosophically people, oh yeah, yeah, everybody should work.

-Oh, yeah, everybody should participate, oh yeah, everybody needs to control.
+Oh, yeah, everybody needs to control.

 Oh, yeah, universal agreement with that.